osikes/cordova-plugin-dynamic-applepay-stripe/README.md

 - ApplePay.canMakePayments
 - ApplePay.makePaymentRequest
 - ApplePay.completeLastTransaction

+## ApplePay.setMerchantId
+Pass in as a string the desired merchantId for use in plugin.
+Will return a promise when function completes.

+## ApplePay.setPublishableKey
+Pass in your Stripe publishable api key for use in plugin.
+Will return a promise when function completes.

 ## ApplePay.canMakePayments
 Detects if the current device supports Apple Pay and has any *capable* cards registered.